Oquawka, Illinois: Norma Jean

-On July 17, 1972, the circus was in town.
+On July 17, 1972, a circus was in town.
 The main attraction of the Clark & Walter Circus was a 29-year-old elephant named Norma Jean.
 History records little of her background, except that she was born in the U.S. She was an Asian elephant, which have smaller ears and bodies than the African variety, and weighed 6500 lb.

-As nightfall approached, head elephant caretaker "Possum Red" tethered Norma Jean to a tree at the village park in the center of town, using a metal chain to hook her up.
+As nightfall approached, head elephant caretaker "Possum Red" tethered Norma Jean to a tree at the village park in the center of town, using a metal chain.
 Not long after, in rolled storm clouds.
-A bolt of lightning ripped through the sky and found Norma Jean’s tree — the only one in the park.
+A bolt of lightning ripped through the sky and found Norma Jean's tree—the only one in the park.
 The voltage fired through the tree, along the metal chain, and into Norma Jean.
 Possum Red, who was still on the scene, was thrown 30 ft by the electrical blast.
 Norma Jean thudded to the ground, lifeless.
 Possum Red and the rest of the circus scurried out of town.
-The following year, without its lone elephant — uninsured and worth the then-princely sum of $10,000 — the circus folded.
+The following year, without its lone elephant—uninsured and worth the then-princely sum of $10,000—the circus folded.

 Townsfolk used a backhoe to dig a 12 ft hole, rolled the three-ton-plus pachyderm corpse into the grave and marked it with a plywood sign.
 After town druggist Wade Meloan had raised enough money to erect a memorial, he and a mason friend rounded up two tons of rock and cemented together a 5 ft tall wall stretching 12 ft over the grave.
 Atop the monument, they secured a concrete elephant statue and ringed the wall with flowers.
 They affixed a glass case to the wall with newspaper accounts about Norma Jean.
 The plaque on the wall proclaims:

 When they finished they invited hundreds of well-wishers to the dedication.
 They even rented a baby elephant to carry a wreath in its trunk to lay at the marker.
 Meloan became something of a sideshow barker for Norma Jean.
 He printed professional postcards of the memorial, selling them in Oquawka and beyond to drum up tourism.
-When reporters came calling, he’d gush over the lore of Norma Jean.
+When reporters came calling, he'd gush over the lore of Norma Jean.

-John Behnke, a graduate student from Southern Illinois University's cinema program, filmed a 15-minute documentary on the marker, which later appeared on Showtime.
+John Behnke, a graduate student from Southern Illinois University's cinema program, filmed a 15-minute documentary on the marker, which later appeared on the television network Showtime.
 By the mid-1990s, the site averaged two visitors a day.
-Tourism would get a boost when Oquawka would host a yearly fest to honor Norma Jean, with an elephant walk, white elephant sale and a bake sale featuring elephant ears.
+Tourism would get a boost when Oquawka would host a yearly fest to honor Norma Jean, with an elephant walk, white elephant sale and a bake sale featuring "elephant ears".

-Meloan, Norma Jean’s biggest supporter, died in 2004.
+Meloan, Norma Jean's biggest supporter, died in 2004.
 Norma Jean has gone from a headline to a footnote.
-Hardly anyone ever stops by the grave anymore.
+Hardly anyone stops by the grave anymore.
 A few years ago, unknown vandals destroyed the original elephant atop the memorial.
 The village got a replacement, but locals otherwise no longer pay much notice to the grave.